-- 12.2.
-However, as noted earlier, projects are costing much more than before, and the equivalent scale of works are not presently possible with the same level of investment.
-This point must be considered should the overall condition of the asset groups be expected, at least, to be maintained to the same level.
-Moving forward, pressures across Council budgets are likely to impact on the level of funding that can, in the short term, continue to be directed at these road infrastructure asset groups. - 12.3.
+- 12.1.
+Since our Roads Investment Programme was completed in March 2019 the Council has continued to invest a large and significant proportion of available capital funding, largely at that of steady state levels to maintain the condition of our network.
+However, in recent years significant financial challenges associated with the COVID-19 pandemic and more recently construction inflation have been encountered. - 12.2.
+As noted earlier, projects are costing much more than before, and the equivalent scale of works are not presently possible with the same level of investment.
+This point must be considered should the overall condition of the asset groups be expected, at least, to be maintained to the same level. - 12.3.
+Moving forward, pressure across Council budgets is likely to impact on the level of funding that is available and can, in the short term, be directed at these road infrastructure asset groups. - 12.4.
 Similarly, opportunities will be taken to secure and lever in new sources of funding including external partner funding where possible.
-Significant success has already been achieved in securing external funding for traffic signal and active travel investment
+Success has already been achieved in securing external funding for traffic signal and active travel investment.